uk-carpentries/2021-06-08-manchester-online/index.md

 {% endif %}

 <p id="organisers">
-This Software Carpentry workshop is organised jointly by colleagues from [Methods@Manchester](https://www.methods.manchester.ac.uk/), [the University of Manchester Library](https://www.library.manchester.ac.uk/), [the University of Manchester Research IT](https://www.itservices.manchester.ac.uk/research/), and Manchester branch of [the Software Sustainability Institute](https://software.ac.uk/).
+This Software Carpentry workshop is organised jointly by colleagues from
+  <a href="https://www.methods.manchester.ac.uk/" target="_blank">Methods@Manchester,
+    <a href="https://www.library.manchester.ac.uk/" target="_blank">the University of Manchester Library</a>,
+    <a href="https://www.itservices.manchester.ac.uk/research/" target="_blank">the University of Manchester Research IT</a>,
+    and Manchester branch of <a href="https://software.ac.uk/" target="_blank">the Software Sustainability Institute</a>.
 </p>

 <p id="accessibility">